-Connect with addiction and mental health professionals in Greece on the NAADAC and National Council for Behavioral Health delegation from March 7-13, 2020.
+From March 7-13, 2020, addiction and mental health professionals connected in Greece for the NAADAC and National Council for Behavioral Health delegation.

-Led by NAADAC Executive Director Cynthia Moreno Tuohy, and Chuck Ingolia, President and CEO of the National Council for Behavioral Health, this World Learning program will give you a unique opportunity to learn about the state of addiction and mental health programs in the Mediterranean region of Europe.
-Earn up to 15 CEs!
+Led by NAADAC Executive Director Cynthia Moreno Tuohy, and Chuck Ingolia, President and CEO of the National Council for Behavioral Health, this World Learning program gave participants a unique opportunity to learn about the state of addiction and mental health programs in the Mediterranean region of Europe.
+Particpants earned up to 15 CEs!

 The government-imposed austerity reforms following the economic crisis of 2010 in Greece severely impacted social programs for addiction counseling and mental health services.
 In the years since this dramatic reduction in programs, the new government has launched several initiatives to rebuild social and humanitarian support programs.
-Our delegation will visit new centers and meet with our counterparts as we discuss the progress and advances in addressing addiction and mental health in Greece.
+This delegation visited new centers and met with counterparts to discuss the progress and advances in addressing addiction and mental health in Greece.

 - Epidemiology of mental health and substance use disorders in Greece;